kerberos-io/agent/README.md

 ## How it works: A world of Agents 🕵🏼‍♂️

 Kerberos.io applies the concept of agents.
 An agent is running next to or on your camera, and is processing a single camera feed.
 It applies motion based recording and make those recordings available through a user friendly web interface.
 Kerberos Open Source allows you to connect to other cloud services or custom applications.
-Kerberos Open Source is perfect for personal usage and/or is a great tool you only have a couple of surveillance cameras to be managed.
+Kerberos Open Source is perfect for personal usage and/or is a great tool if you only have a couple of surveillance cameras to be processed.

 If you are looking for a solution that scales with your video surveillance or video analytics well, [Kerberos Enterprise might be a better fit](https://doc.kerberos.io/enterprise/introduction).